ASFHyP3/hyp3-isce2/src/hyp3_isce2/templates/insar_burst/readme.md.txt

 These burst-based products are generated from pairs of individual bursts acquired by Sentinel-1.
 ESA packages collections of bursts into SLC products for distribution.
 These SLCs cover large areas, resulting in large file sizes.
-In cases where only a small area of the SLC is of interest, extracting individual bursts from the SLC allows InSAR processing to be performed much more quickly and efficiently than processing an entire SLC.
+In cases where only a small area of the SLC is of interest, extracting individual bursts from the SLC allows InSAR processing to be performed much more quickly and efficiently than processing an entire SLC pair.

 In addition to the efficiencies provided by the smaller file size, Sentinel-1 bursts are consistent in their footprint.
 The framing of SLCs is not always consistent along a path, so bursts may be included at the top of one SLC for one